NFL contender kryptonite: Biggest weakness for each playoff team

 The Saints already beat the Rams earlier this season, but if you're looking at the opponents they're likely to face in the NFC playoffs, Sean McVay's team would be the one I'd want to avoid if I were a Saints fan.
 With multiple weapons at wide receiver, the Rams are going to have a possible mismatch against Apple on every down.
 Jared Goff has completed 46 deep passes so far this season, the second-highest total in the NFL behind Patrick Mahomes.

-When these two teams played the first time, he was 5-of-10 on those throws for 150 yards and a pick by Alex Anzalone that helped break open the game just before halftime.
+When these two teams played the first time, Goff was 5-of-10 on those throws for 150 yards; one of them was picked off by the Saints' Alex Anzalone, which helped break open the game just before halftime.
 There are few teams that have the ability to control the clock with their running game and go shot-for-shot downfield with the Saints.
 The Rams are the only one of those possible opponents in the NFC bracket.

 2. Los Angeles Rams (100 percent)

-Kryptonite: Pressure on Jared Goff
+Kryptonite: pressure on Jared Goff

 Remember the incredible game Goff had against the Vikings on national television in Week 4?
 Since then, Goff has been far closer to average than great.
 Over the ensuing eight games, Goff ranks 20th in passer rating (90.4) and 18th in Total QBR (58.6), ranking just below San Francisco's Nick Mullens in both categories.
 He has thrown nine interceptions, including four against the Bears in a shockingly awful performance on Sunday night, even given the presence of the league's best pass defense on the other side of the field.
 In fact, let's just cut to the chase ...